FabioChiodini/ProjectSpawntck/README.md

 - **ReceiverPortK** and **ReceiverImageK** are the port used and the docker image for the receiver Application

 - **HoneypotPortK** and **HoneypotImageK** are the port used and the docker image for the honeypot Applications to launch via Docker swarm

+- **HoneypotImageK2** is a test docker image that gets launched locally for testing purposes

 - **ConsulDynDNSK** is a flag to determine if the Consul Dockerized instance will be launched locally (to eventually leveragge a local dyndns setup